neal-p/msse-chem274A-2023_final/README.md

 ## Matrix testing and example use

 Provided in `Matrix/tests/test_matrix.cpp` is a comprehensive test of all the above functionalities.
-The program demonstrates each of the required features and generally demonstrates how matrices can be manipulated.
-A Makefile is provided at `Matrix/tests/Makefile` that will compile the test program with the target `test_matrix` to `Matrix/bin/test_matrix`, and run a Valgrind leak-check with the target `leak_check`.
+The program demonstrates each of the required features and generally shows how the matrices can be manipulated.
+A Makefile is provided at `Matrix/tests/Makefile` that will compile the test program with the target `test_matrix` to `Matrix/bin/test_matrix`.
+Additionally, to run a Valgrind leak-check, the target `leak_check` target is provided.

 Note!
 Since I have used BLAS and LAPACK, the `cblas` and `lapacke` headers must be visible to the compiler as well as the `libcblas` and `liblapacke`, `liblapack` library objects.

 Output of the test is provided in `Matrix/bin/test_matrix.txt`